mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 $$ H(p) = -log(2)$$

+Where $log()$ is the base-2 logarithm and p(x) is the probability of the event x.
+The choice of the base-2 logarithm means that the units of the information measure is in bits (binary digits).

-For every other case in between, we can compute the entropy of a distribution, using the formula below, where K is the number of classes:
+For every other case in between, we can compute the entropy of a distribution, using the formula below, where $K$ is the number of classes ($K$ discrete states):

 $$H(p) = - \sum_{k=1}^{K} p(y_{k}) \log p(y_{k})$$

 (This can also be thought as in the following.
 There are $K$ distinct events.
-Each event k has probability $p(y_{k})$)
+Each event $k$ has probability $p(y_{k})$)

+Note that the $log()$ function uses base-2 and the units are bits.
+A natural logarithm can be used instead.

-if we know the true distribution of a random variable, we can compute its entropy.
+If we know the true distribution of a random variable, we can compute its entropy.
 However, we cannot always know the true distribution.
 That is what Machine Learning algorithms do.
 We try to approximate the true distribution with an other distribution, say, $q(y)$.

 Let’s assume data points follow this other distribution $q(y)$.
 But we know they are actually coming from the true (unknown) distribution $p(y)$.